Wendell Phillips Academy High School: The Savoy Big Five

 During the late 1920s, members of the school's winning basketball team were drafted by Abe Saperstein, a Chicago Park District employee, to form the nucleus of a group that later became the Harlem Globetrotters.
 They were initially called "The Savoy Big Five," taking their new name from Bronzeville's Savoy Ballroom.
 Those players included Tommy Brookings, Hillery Brown, George Easter, William "Razor" Frazier, Roosevelt Hudson, Inman "Big Jack" Jackson, Lester Johnson, Byron "Fat" Long, William "Kid" Oliver, Al "Runt" Pullins, Randolph Ramsey, Ted Strong and Walter "Toots" Wright.

 Curriculum

 Phillips is a High School Transformation and Advancement Via Individual Determination (AVID) school and offers Advanced Placement (AP) courses as well as honors courses as part of its academic curriculum.
 It provides a positive learning environment through an academic curriculum promoting literacy and inquiry-based learning.
 AP courses are offered in U.S. history, Biology, and English.
 Honors courses are offered in 15 subjects.
 Education To Careers (ETC) programs are offered in fashion design, graphic communications, and drafting.
 Phillips also features a Junior Air Force Reserve Officers Training Corps (JAFROTC) program and a health clinic to serve the needs of its students.
 Enrollment is open to students living in its attendance area; if space is available, students outside the area may apply.

-Extracurricular activities

-In addition to its longstanding sports program, Phillips offers students the opportunity to participate in Student Council, Air Force (AFJROTC), a school Newspaper Club, the Book Club, the Culture Club, a Music Production Project, an Entrepreneurial Project, Junior Achievement, yearbook, and a debate Team.